-The main additions to intangible assets in 2021 relate to the capitalisation of personnel expenses for work performed to improve computer software.
-Personnel expenses in 2021 amounted to €37,303.78 (no such expenses were capitalised in 2020).
+The main additions to intangible assets in 2022 relate to the capitalisation of personnel expenses for work performed to improve computer software.
+Personnel expenses in 2022 amounted to €52,247.96 (€37,303.78 in 2021).

-The main additions of property, plant and equipment in both 2020 and 2021 relate to the acquisition of a vehicle (Note 5.2).
+The main additions to property, plant and equipment during 2022 relate to the acquisition of equipment for the new offices.
+The main additions of property, plant and equipment in 2021 related to the acquisition of a vehicle (Note 5.2).